jwiegley/notes/download.md

 ## What it is

 <a name="stack"></a>Stack is a cross-platform build tool for Haskell that
-handles the management of the toolchain (including the GHC compiler and MSYS2 on Windows), building and registering libraries, and more.
-Once downloaded, it has the capacity to download and install GHC and other core tools.
-Some of Stack's features are:
+handles management of the toolchain (including the GHC compiler and MSYS2 on Windows), building and registering libraries, and more.

+## What you get

+- Once downloaded, it has the capacity to download and install GHC and other core tools.
 - Project development is isolated within sandboxes, including automatic download of the right version of GHC for a given project.
 - It manages all Haskell-related dependencies, ensuring reproducible builds.